brianhouse/sound_art/NEXT.md

 add some other sensor (bend sensor would be cool and easy)

-– what happens if the sequencer is attached to the VCO in instead of power? that's more consistent. for even just on/off I mean
+– what happens if the sequencer is attached to the VCO in instead of power? that's more consistent. for even just on/off I mean -- yes, that works and is better.

 –> add the pitch control multiple resistors from a sequencer to single oscillator (add this to sequencer tutorial, lose the chord thing: they should have two oscillators and one sequencer)